pinxedjacu/librerpgs/README.md

-# librerpg
+# librerpgs
-A project aiming to promote true open and free roleplay gaming. #LibreRPG
+A project aiming to promote true open and free roleplay gaming. #LibreRPGs

 ## Purpose